Acute Kidney Injury

-Acute renal failure is the sudden loss of kidney function.
-When acute renal failure occurs, the kidneys are unable to remove waste products and excess fluids, which then build up in the body and upset the body's normal chemical balance.
+Acute kidney injury, also called acute renal failure, is the sudden loss of kidney function.
+When acute kidney injury occurs, the kidneys are unable to remove waste products and excess fluids, which then build up in the body and upset the body's normal chemical balance.

-The most common causes of acute renal failure are dehydration, blood loss from major surgery or injury, or medicines such as nonsteroidal anti-inflammatory drugs (NSAIDs), antibiotics, or the dyes (contrast agents) used in X-ray tests.
+The most common causes of acute kidney injury are dehydration, blood loss from major surgery or injury, or medicines such as nonsteroidal anti-inflammatory drugs (NSAIDs), antibiotics, or the dyes (contrast agents) used in X-ray tests.

 Symptoms depend on the cause of the problem and can include:

-The treatment of acute renal failure includes correcting the cause and supporting the kidneys with dialysis until proper functioning is restored.
-Most people who develop acute renal failure are already in the hospital.
+The treatment of acute kidney injury includes correcting the cause and supporting the kidneys with dialysis until proper functioning is restored.
+Most people who develop acute kidney injury are already in the hospital.

 eMedicineHealth Medical Reference from Healthwise